The Bengal Ambulance Corps on duty in Mesopotamia - IWC

 " Ma it's been almost 5 months since I sat down to write to you.
 I've often thought of writing in these months but since nothing was known about when we would be able to send letters, I never got around to it.
 Since yesterday people here have come to accept that we will not be relieved.
 The troops have been on half rations for the last month and even those have been steadily cut over the last 15 days, but despite these measures, there's only enough food to last three more days.
 In the last 15 days, many have died for lack of food."

 - Captain Kalyan Mukherji, 6th Ambulance Corps attached to 6th Division in Mesopotamia

 Chandannagar Volunteers: France decided to recruit soldiers from India in December 1915.
 A good number of young men came forward from Chandannagar, an ex-French colony in Bengal.
 Twenty-six young men were recruited, sent to Pondicherry for training, and then dispatched to France to serve in the army.
 Here they were posted in different Artillery units.
-Bengali soldiers fought in different battle fields of France, Morocco and Tunisia.
-One of these volunteers received the Croix de Geurre for his outstanding performance in the army.
+Bengali soldiers fought in different battlefields of France, Morocco and Tunisia.
+One of these volunteers received the Croix de Guerre for his outstanding performance in the army.